clintonboys/clintonboys.github.io/_posts/2016-08-17-aus-election-post-mortem.md

 The interesting question is whether this is a feature of Australian politics in general, or whether this particularly dramatic course was peculiar to Turnbull.

 This century, there have been eleven changes of leadership in the two major parties.
 For each change in leadership, I looked the average of the five polls taken immediately before and immediately after the change and obtained the following list.
-The **Gov?** column indicates whether the parter was in government (3 times) or not (8 times), and the **How** column indicates the way the old leader was removed: either deposed (6 times), resigned (3 times), or retired (2 times).
+The **Gov?** column indicates whether the party was in government (3 times) or not (8 times), and the **How** column indicates the way the old leader was removed: either deposed (6 times), resigned (3 times), or retired (2 times).

 | Year | Month     | Party | Old Leader       | New Leader       | Gov? | How      | Before | After | Change |
 |------|-----------|-------|------------------|------------------|------|----------|--------|-------|--------|